-Comply with or surpass legal requirements.

-Comply with other environmental requirements to which the company is committed.

-Set and review environmental objectives and targets to prevent pollution and to achieve continual improvement in our environmental performance.

-Create opportunities for interested parties to have input to our forest planning activities.

-Practice forest management that recognizes ecological processes and diversity and supports integrated use of the forest.

-Promote environmental awareness throughout our operations.

-Conduct regular audits of our environmental management system.

-Communicate our environmental performance to our Board of Directors, shareholders, employees, customers and other interested parties.

-Muud

-R. Law Celeff

-Jim Shepard

-Ronald L. Cliff

-Chairman
+- Comply with or exceed legal requirements. - Comply with other environmental requirements to which the company is committed. - Achieve and maintain sustainable forest management. - Set and review objectives and targets to prevent pollution and to continually improve our sustainable forest management and environmental performance. - Provide opportunities for interested parties to have input into our sustainable forest management planning activities. - Promote environmental awareness throughout our operations. - Conduct regular audits of our forest and environmental management systems. - Communicate our sustainable forest management and environmental performance to - our Board of Directors, shareholders, employees, customers and other interested parties.

+Don Kayne